 Believe it or not, all the notes in the following recording have been played without moving a finger:

-If you are wondering how this can be possible, you can get to the answer by simple elimination.
-With your fingers stuck on a single fingering position, all you can do to alter your sound is modifying the embouchure and the way you blow.
+If you are wondering how this can be possible, you can get to the answer by simple deduction.
+With your fingers stuck in a single position, all you can do to alter the sound is modifying the embouchure and the way you blow.
 Indeed, once you know that producing these “extra notes” is possible, you may be able to figure out how to do it all by yourself, by a simple process of trial and error.
 However, we believe that reading this flute harmonics how-to will save you much time and frustration, and, most of all, we hope that it will arouse your interest in one of the most useful extended techniques available to flutists.

 As an extended technique, harmonics are known under many different names: natural harmonics, overtones, partial tones.
 Practically speaking, all these terms refer to the same concept.